hellojun12/hellojun12/README.md

 I'm a developer in South Korea.

-Hopefully some day, I want to become a someone who can help others✨.
+Hopefully some day, I want to become someone who can help others✨.